 My name is Baldur Bjarnason, but you knew that, since it’s plastered all over this site.

-I’m an Icelander in his thirties who fled Iceland’s economic collapse to live in the UK.
+I’m an Icelander in his late thirties who fled Iceland’s economic collapse to live in the UK.
 You could call me an exile from a failed state if you feel like being dramatic, but you wouldn’t be too far off.
 The situation in Iceland is in many ways worse than you think.

 I set up my first website back in the web dark ages, the nineties.
 It was all too clearly the effort of a pretentious, overly serious, adolescent: The title was ‘Comics as Literature’.